beforeyoubid/error-adapter/README.md

 This is an error handling module that supports multiple error types and the handling of each type accordingly using Sentry.

-The module does NOT set up a Sentry client, therefore a client must already be set up and initialized.
+This module does not set up a Sentry client, therefore a client must already be set up and initialized.

-The module provides functions to handle the formatting of GraphQL errors and sending errors to Sentry based on the error type.
+This module provides functions to handle the formatting of GraphQL errors and sending errors to Sentry based on the error type.

 ## Supported Error types